poetix/bentham/docs/travis_ci.md

 You may force deploying any build to any stage setting `FORCE_DEPLOY_STAGE` to the name of target stage.

 End-to-end tests run only if the branch has been successfully deployed.

+## Known limitations
+* Need to run a complete login, integration link journey MANUALLY, using the test users againts stages deployed by the CI/CD before running e2e tests for the first time
+* The first deployment of a stage creates a CloudFront Distribution.
+It takes a while to set up (up to 45 mins) and causes Travis to timeout (default timeout is 10 mins).
+Deploy from console once to the target stage, before letting Travis to deploy.